CocoaPods/guides.cocoapods.org/guides/using-cocoapods.md

 ### Installation

-To install CocoaPods you can run:
+CocoaPods is built with Ruby.
+For the best experience, we suggest installing a Ruby Version manager, like [RVM](http://rvm.io), and running Ruby 1.9.3 or newer.
+When using RVM, or a similar tool, to install CocoaPods you run:

+    $ gem install cocoapods

+However, you can also run CocoaPods with the Ruby that is bundled with Mac OS X. To do so simply run:

-    $ [sudo] gem install cocoapods
+    $ sudo gem install cocoapods

-To enjoy performance benefits you can install a modern Ruby like 2.0.0 through a Ruby version manager like [RVM](http://rvm.io).
-If you are using RVM, or equivalent, we suggest not using `sudo` as it may have some unintended effects on other parts of your system.

 ### Updating CocoaPods

-To update CocoaPods you can run:
+To update CocoaPods you simply update the gem.
+If you installed the gem using `sudo` you should use that command as well.

     $ [sudo] gem update cocoapods